broadinstitute/genetics-kp-dev/README.md

 # Genetics Knowledge API
 Code repository for the maintenance of the Translator API for the Broad Institute's Genetics Team comprising members of the [Flannick Lab](http://www.flannicklab.org/).

+# Docker Deployment Instructions
+To deploy a dockerized version of this service, follow the following steps:
+* checkout the master branch of this directory
+* cd into the newly checked out directory; the two main files are
+  * Dockerfile - provides the commands to build the docker image
+  * build_docker.txt - provides the command options to build the docker image
+* modify the build_docker.txt script (or a copy of it) to set the following docker variables which are used by the Dockerfile
+  * fl_port - the network port that the application services
+  * db_host - the Mysql database host
+  * db_user - the Mysql database user name
+  * db_passwd - the Mysql database user password
+  * db_schema - the Mysql database schema for the application
+  * db_cache_schema - the Mysql database schema for the application cache (default is the same as the regular schema)
+  * db_results_limit - the maximum limit of how many results the service will send back (default is 150)
+  * tran_log_file - the location of the log file the application will log its messages to
+  * tran_max_query_size - this indicates how big a query size the service will accept (recommended default is 100000)
+  * tran_url_normalizer - the URL of the NCATS node normalizer service (default is https://nodenormalization-sri.renci.org/get_normalized_nodes)
+* build the docker image using the build_docker.txt file (. ./build_docker.txt)
+* deploy the docker image

 # Data Available
 The Genetics KP provides the following data